cpist/blog/README.md

 This repository contains the source code for my personal technology blog.

-The blog focuses on topics related to computer science, with a special emphasis on **compilers and language design**.
+The blog focuses on topics related to computer science, with a special emphasis on **compilers, statistics and language design**.
 I use this space to document my learning journey, share findings from reading papers, and explore technologies like LLVM, MLIR, and Triton.

 ## Content Categories